Mobile-Telematics/telematicsSDK-demoapp-iOS-swift/README.md

 Step 1: Clone this repository to local folder.
 Step 2: Run 'pod install' in Terminal from project's folder.
-Step 3: Open AppDelegate.m and insert your DeviceToken to this line:
+Step 3: Open AppDelegate.swift and insert your DeviceToken to this line:

         RPEntry.instance().virtualDeviceToken = "<VIRTUAL_DEVICE_TOKEN>"; //REQUIRED!